-If your neighbors don’t love your awesome noisy drumming, it’s OK: there’s a way to quiet the sound so no one has to stop rocking out.
+If your neighbors don’t love your awesome noisy drumming, it’s OK: there’s a way to bring about quiet that allows them to keep rocking out.
 Indow Acoustic Grade window inserts will damp the sound.
 One professional drummer named Dan found the quiet he wanted and made a video to prove it:

 The Hows of Noisy Drumming